michaelpq/michaelpq.github.io/manuals/archlinux/installation-2/clamav/index.markdown

     pacman -S clamav

-Activate the daemon with systemctl.
+Activate the scanner daemon with systemctl.

     systemctl enable clamd.service

+In order to keep the definitions up-to-date, defining the service freshclamd is useful to update the database at boot.

+    systemctl enable freshclamd

 Here is a script to launch an script to scan all the folders of your system except /sys, /proc, /dev and the log files.